saikrishna64487-maker/NeuroBench/README.md

 This repository serves as a comprehensive resource for NeuroIDBench.
 It encompasses the entire implementation codebase along with a collection of illustrative examples for conducting benchmarking experiments using this powerful tool.
 Please note that while this repository is a valuable resource for code and methodologies, it does not include the proprietary or sensitive data utilized in our thesis.

-The respository was intially created as part of the master thesis conducted by Myana Sai Krishna (https://avichaurasia.github.io/).
-It was written at the [IT Security](https://en.cs.uni-paderborn.de/its) group at Paderborn University, Germany under the supervision of Prof. Dr. [Patricia Arias Cabarcos](https://twitter.com/patriAriasC), who also leads the group.
-Further, the implementation aspects of this benchmarking tool was supervised by M.Sc [Matin Fallahi](https://ps.tm.kit.edu/english/21_318.php), a reserach associate at Kalrsruhe Insistute of Technology, Germany.
+The respository was intially created as part of the master thesis conducted by Myana Sai Krishna ((https://github.com/saikrishna64487-maker/NeuroBench.git)).

 ## Table of Contents